 As an example, many experts would say that using rather general morale boosters such as a periodic yoga class or adding calming water features to the office can help.
 There is truth to that, but if the goal is to truly reduce or even banish most workplace stressors, it requires daily effort and highly effective techniques.
-So, we present 30 of them and will use divide techniques into various categories.
+So, we present 30 of them and will use dividing techniques into various categories.

 Before digging into the techniques, however, we have to understand how they can be integrated into the workplace.
-After all, the very concept of a workplace varies widely from a two to three-person operation or an office with hundreds or more.
+After all, the very concept of a workplace varies widely from a two to the three-person operation or an office with hundreds or more.
 Let’s begin there and then look at the methods that can be used to de-stress the workplace.

 The Modern Workplace

-Ask a few dozen people what the term “workplace” means to them, and they might say uncertain, unpredictable, complicated and even difficult to navigate.
-Others might say completely opposite terms and describe their office or workplace as stable, productive, creative and more.
+Ask a few dozen people what the term “workplace” means to them, and they might say uncertain, unpredictable, complicated, and even difficult to navigate.
+Others might say completely opposite terms and describe their office or workplace as stable, productive, creative, and more.

 Wouldn’t it be great if that latter group of workers could bottle that feeling and disperse it to the other workplaces in the world?
 Since they can’t, we need to consider what sets those workplaces apart.
 In other words, what makes a good workplace?

 The experts at Chron investigated this matter specifically and found the elements that make the best workplaces include:

 - Employers knowing what matters most to their workers